microsoft/TaskTracker/README.md

 ## Request access to LLM activations
 To request access to the activation data we generated for simulating/evaluating task drift, please fill out this [form](https://forms.microsoft.com/r/wXBfXQpuR2) and we will respond with a time-restricted download link (coming soon, we will send download links as soon as they are available).

-## Download Data
+### Download Data

-* Add the user-delegrated SAS token you were provided after requesting access as a local environment variable called `SAS_TOKEN`.
+1. Add the user-delegrated SAS token you were provided after requesting access as a local environment variable called `SAS_TOKEN`.
-* Update the activation path to specify the model and data partition you want to download.
+1. Update the activation path to specify the model and data partition you want to download.
 This can be one of the following values.

-**Models**:
+**Models**
 * Phi3 3.8B
 * Mistral 7B
 * Mistral 7B (no priming prompt around injected task)
 * Llama3 8B
 * Llama3 70B

-**Test Partitions**:
+**Test Partitions**
 * Training
 * Validation
 * Test